Sharada Peeth: Post-Indian independence

 Religious tourism to Sharada Peeth has declined considerably since the Indo-Pakistani War of 1947–1948, which resulted in the division of Kashmir between India and Pakistan following the Karachi Agreement; most Kashmiri Pandits remained on the Indian side of the Line of Control, and travel restrictions have discouraged Indian Hindus from visiting the shrine.
 No Objection Certificates are required for Indians seeking to visit.
 Furthermore, the temple's close proximity to the Line of Control discourages tourism from within Pakistan as well.
-Tourists to the Neelum District often overlook the ruins of the shrine, instead spending time in the scenic valley surrounding it.
-In 2007, a group of Kashmiri Pandits who were permitted to visit Azad Jammu and Kashmir were denied permission to visit the temple.
+Tourists to the Neelum district often overlook the ruins of the shrine, instead spending time in the scenic valley surrounding it.
+In 2007, a group of Kashmiri Pandits who were permitted to visit Azad Kashmir were denied permission to visit the temple.
 In September 2009, the Institute of Peace and Conflict Studies recommended increased cross-border religious tourism between India and Pakistan, including allowing Kashmiri Pandits to visit Sharada Peeth, and Pakistani Muslims to visit the Hazratbal Shrine in Srinagar.

 The shrine remains politically significant, with Kashmiri Pandit organisations and leaders from Jammu and Kashmir urging the governments of India and Pakistan to facilitate cross-border pilgrimages.
 Senior Indian politicians have also called on Pakistan to renovate the temple, and it is discussed bilaterally as part of the Composite Dialogue between the governments of India and Pakistan.
 In 2019, Pakistan government opened the Kartarpur Corridor to allow Sikh pilgrims in India to visit the Gurdwara Darbar Sahib Kartarpur across the border.
 This strengthened calls by Kashmiri Pandits to the Pakistani government to open a corridor to the Sharada Peeth site.
 In March 2019, Pakistani media reported that Pakistan had approved a plan for a Kartarpur-style corridor for Sharada Peeth.
 However, the Pakistani government has since said that a decision has not been made.
+In March 2023, Indian Home Minister Amit Shah stated that the government will forward towards opening a Kartarpur styled corridor for the temple.
+On 22 March 2023, Union Home Minister Amit Shah e-inaugurated the Sharda Devi temple in Teetwal, Karnah in Kupwara district, which is close to Line of Control.
+Sharada Peeth is situated barely 40 kilometers from Teetwal.